ChrisTitusTech/ArchTitus/README.md

-# ArchTitus Installer Script
+# ArchTitus server Installer Script

 <img src="https://i.imgur.com/YiNMnan.png" />

-This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
-The shell scripts in this repo allow the entire process to be automated.)
+This README contains the steps I do to install a base Arch Linux installation containing the bare minimum software (no gui)

 ---
 ## Create Arch ISO or Use Image